A Commonwealth Approach to LGBT Equality

-Discrimination against LGBT citizens is a ‘Commonwealth problem’.
-In part due to the legacy of laws created by the British Empire which criminalise LGBT relations or identities, currently 37 of the 52 Commonwealth countries have legislation which criminalises LGBT people in some way.
-In certain Commonwealth countries colonial legislation is reinforced by independence-era laws which criminalise or discriminate against LGBT citizens.
-This harsh legal situation is exacerbated by wider discriminatory social attitudes and in some cases violence.
-This situation has strained relations between Commonwealth countries who disagree on the issue and has produced a discussion which is increasingly polarised between those in favour of improving LGBT rights and those who are more reluctant.
+Discrimination against lesbian, gay, bisexual and transgender (LGBT) citizens is a ‘Commonwealth problem’.
+In part due to the legacy of laws created by the British Empire which criminalised LGBT relations or identities, currently 37 of the 53 Commonwealth countries have legislation which still criminalises sexual or gender diverse people in some way.
+In some Commonwealth countries this colonial legislation has been reinforced by new laws that criminalise or discriminate against LGBT citizens and this situation is exacerbated by wider discriminatory social attitudes and even violence.
+The issue of LGBT equality continues to strain relations between Commonwealth countries which are in favour of improving LGBT rights and those that are more reluctant.

 The Commonwealth Equality Network

-The Royal Commonwealth Society is a member of The Commonwealth Equality Network.
-Established in 2013, The Network is a coalition of Commonwealth civil society organisations working to challenge inequality in the Commonwealth, based on sexual orientation and gender identity.
+The Royal Commonwealth Society is a member of The Commonwealth Equality Network (TCEN).
+Established in 2013, The Network is a coalition of more than forty civil society organisations working to foster equality for LGBT citizens of the Commonwealth.
 The Network was set up with the aim of giving a voice to LGBT communities across the Commonwealth and to support joint advocacy in identifying a Commonwealth solution to a Commonwealth problem.
-Much like the Commonwealth itself, the membership of the Network is dominated by organisations in low and middle-income countries, in particular sub Saharan Africa.
-The RCS hosted The Network’s inaugural meeting at its offices in London as part of its ongoing support for the initiative.
+Much like the Commonwealth itself, the majority of TCEN member organisations are from low and middle-income Commonwealth member states.
+We continue to provide insight into the Commonwealth’s structures and organisations for TCEN members and to provide a platform for them to advocate on behalf of their communities, both at home and internationally.

 Reports and Articles